heyfey/POE_Utility/README-EN.md

 [demo](https://i.imgur.com/8lDp650.gifv) (Please click in the link to see how to use)

+1. Input flasks list, use `-` as delimiter

-1. Point to blood line you want to auto-flasks, use `Shift + D` to get cursor coordinate(X, Y) and color
+2. Point to blood line you want to auto-flasks, press `Ctrl + Shift + F` to comfirm

-2. Input coordinate(X, Y) and color in setting window
-3. Input flasks list, use `-` as delimiter
-4. In game, use `Ctrl + F` to turn on/off auto-flasks
+3. In game, use `Ctrl + F` to turn on/off auto-flasks

 ### Advanced settings